xbeat/Machine-Learning/README.md

 MuZero is a general-purpose algorithm developed by DeepMind for planning in environments with unknown dynamics.
 It combines the strengths of model-based and model-free reinforcement learning approaches, allowing it to excel in both perfect information games like chess and Go, as well as visually complex domains like Atari games.

+## Streamlining PyTorch Training Loops

+Introduction to Skorch
+Skorch bridges PyTorch and scikit-learn, offering a more streamlined approach to neural network training.
+It eliminates the need for explicit training loops while maintaining PyTorch's flexibility and power.

 ## Log Transform in Machine Learning with Python

 Introduction to Log Transform in Machine Learning